zixuanzhang/p8105_Final_Project/proposal.md

 1. Geographical Visualization

--   Graph 2: (map of us/potentially a bubble map) Which regions are in high demand of labor with data science skills?
+-   Graph : (map of us/potentially a bubble map) Which regions are in high demand of labor with data science skills?

--   Potential suggestions for new graduates: local shortages for data science skills, will this cause a migration or
+-   Potential suggestions for new graduates: local shortages for data science skills, will this cause a migration?

+1. Skills:

-1. Skills: what kind of data science skills are in need?(from job description)
+what kind of data science skills are in need?(from job description)

 -   Top 5 skills; Top 5 tools;
 -   Most-desired degree;